Wednesday, January 14, 2026

 The Farm

 From 1971 to 1983, The Farm was a thriving community and America’s largest commune.
-It sprawled more than 1,500 acres in Summertown, Tennessee, with more than a thousand members at its peak.
+It sprawled over 1,500 acres in Summertown, Tennessee, with more than a thousand members at its peak.
 Its founding members boarded two dozen buses out of San Francisco’s Haight Ashbury in 1970 during the height of the counterculture movement at the urging of Gaskin, who had become a movement figurehead.

 This critical time of cultural revolution left hundreds in the Bay Area longing for a return to nature and a sidestep from capitalism.
 Not able to afford to establish a community in Northern California, the group headed out of state in search of trees.
 They spent seven months on the road before settling in Summertown — a place where they said the “vibes” were just right.